BryanDClark/CacheSimulator/README.md

 CacheSimulator
 ==============
+This program is a cache simulator which simulates 3 levels of caches on a single processor, using an inheritable Cache class.
+It is easily extensible to plug different caching algorithms or different block sizes.
+This program only simulates data cache access.
+Instruction fetches are typically implemented as a seperate cache and don't vary much.

 To build the program, simply type "make" in the terminal.

 To run the program, use: simulator (configFile) < (inputFile)